-A celebration of world cinema, the Rochester Independent Global Film Festival will be held in Rochester, New York on Sunday, December 15, 2019 and will feature 8-12 films (depending on running times).
+A celebration of world cinema, the Rochester Independent Global Film Festival will be held in Rochester, New York on May 2, 2020 and will feature 8-12 films (depending on running times).
+We recently changed the date of the event in order to extend our deadline and welcome more submissions.

 Home of Eastman Kodak and nicknamed "The World's Image Center", Rochester has a long history of supporting the performing arts and is the birthplace of numerous renowned artists including Oscar-winning actor Phillip Seymour Hoffman, Oscar-nominated actor John Lithgow, Oscar-nominated actor Robert Forster, actress Kristen Wiig and soprano Renée Fleming.